openhealthcare/opal/doc/docs/reference/testing.md

 ### Setting up the karma environment for your application

-If you'd like to run karma tests, OPAL ships with a function to give you a default karma config.
+If you'd like to run karma tests, Opal ships with a function to give you a default karma config.

 In your karma config just `require('[[ path to opal ]]/config/karma_defaults.js')`